Generative AI: Pathways to Democratization, Transparency and Sustainability

 Website

-Dr. Hiroyuki Sawada is a Career Researcher at Industrial Cyber-Physical Systems Research Center in National Institute of Advanced Industrial Science and Technology (AIST) in Japan.
-He received B.E. and M.E. from the University of Tokyo in 1987 and 1989 respectively.
-He received Ph.D. from the University of Strathclyde, Scotland, in 2001.
+Dr. Hiroyuki Sawada is a Career Researcher at the Industrial Cyber-Physical Systems Research Center of the National Institute of Advanced Industrial Science and Technology (AIST) in Japan.
+He received his B.E. and M.E. from the University of Tokyo in 1987 and 1989 respectively.
+He received his Ph.D. from the University of Strathclyde, Scotland, in 2001.
 He joined Mechanical Engineering Laboratory (MEL) in 1989.
 From 1990 to 1992, he left MEL and worked at the Institute for New Generation Computer Technology (ICOT).
-His research interests include end-user development in manufacturing industry for digital transformation.
+His research interests include end-user development in the manufacturing industry for digital transformation.

 🇩🇪 Dr. Michael SCHRAPP